after-ephemera/azjkjensen.github.io/content/about/about.md

 the best people i know write. technical skills only get you so far. i have bigger ambitions.

+posts here are usually about the future of technology, building infrastructure systems, and privacy.

 ### about me

 i'm currently building production systems at <a href="https://mystenlabs.com" target="_blank">mysten labs</a>.